ErpNetDocs/tech/modules/financials/accounting/accounting-vouchers/create-reversal-entry.md

 ### Availability conditions

-The function can be executed only when the current accounting voucher is in **Completed** state.
+The function can be executed only when the current accounting voucher is in **Completed** or higher state.

 If the voucher is in any other state, the function cannot be executed.